sdaqo/anipy-cli/README.md

 This will let you pick one of your anime-episodes that you previously watched and resumes playback at the time you exited the video player.

 ### Delete History

 `main.py -D` or `anipy-cli -D`

+### Config File
+Change `config.py` if you want any of the options given there changed.

 # Features
 ### Resume Playback